sebkirche/pcurl/README.md

 * `file:`
 * `stomp:` pseudo protocol: we can make limited STOMP SENDs, initial intent was to push notifications to ApacheMQ

-pCurl has its own recursive descent (extended regex based) JSON parser, and can returned processed outputs (called result actions, see below) based on:
+pCurl has its own recursive descent (extended regex based) JSON parser and an embedded XML::TreePP parser, and can returned processed outputs (called result actions, see below) based on:
 * regular expression on the data returned
 * values of the response headers
 * single values or subsets of a JSON response (with builtin jsonification); parsing of a local file is supported with `file:` protocol
+* basic web crawling feature

 I am planning to implement a limited set of decision structures (`if`, `case`) capable to define a return value based on a header or a JSON value, or to perform polling until a defined failure or success condition.